 MONTAGNE: In some places it means that teacher has to take nine biology courses, and in some places it means that teacher has to take one biology course.

 ABRAMSON: So Walsh, who heads the National Council on Teacher Quality, decided to put together a consumer guide for prospective teachers.
 Walsh says her staff is combing through reading lists and entrance requirements or examining the rigor of in-classroom training.

 MONTAGNE: We want to know how prepared they are to teach reading; the mathematics preparation of elementary teachers.
 We're looking at whether they're at all selective.

 ABRAMSON: Lynne Weisenbach, vice chancellor of the University of Georgia, says her state's institutions are doing just fine.
 They've already been vetted by a state review board.

 D: The professional standards commission has high standards and all of our institutions are accredited by the NCATE.

 ABRAMSON: That's the National Council for Accreditation of Teacher Education.
 Weisenbach says the U.S. News survey relies too heavily on documents like curriculum content.
 She says some teachers use materials that may not show up in a syllabus.
 For that and other reasons, she thinks the plan will be misleading and a waste of time.
 So, the University of Georgia is refusing to participate in the U.S. News review of teacher training.

-Dr. WEISENBACH: Given the time and resources we have, we really feel that we're putting them in the right place.
+D: Given the time and resources we have, we really feel that we're putting them in the right place.

 ABRAMSON: A number of other institutions have similar problems and may not help supply data.
 Kate Walsh of the National Center on Teacher Quality says this won't stop her.
 She will get the info through open records requests if she has to.

 MONTAGNE: These are publicly approved programs, preparing public school teachers.
 This is information the public has the right to know.

-Many schools say they feel the U.S. News ratings are just looking at the wrong indicators.
+ABRAMSON: Many schools say they feel the U.S. News ratings are just looking at the wrong indicators.
 Deborah Ball is dean of the education school at the University of Michigan.

-Dr. DEBORAH BALL (University of Michigan): For example, most of the indicators people are discussing have to do with inputs, like the quality of the entrance requirements.
+D: For example, most of the indicators people are discussing have to do with inputs, like the quality of the entrance requirements.
 That's a very strange metric.
 If I was a person looking for a program, I'd want to know what I'm going to learn while I'm there, not how selective the program is.

-Larry Abramson, NPR News.
+ABRAMSON: Larry Abramson, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.